digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

                               Path to the TLS key file for Postgres connection.
 Implies --connect.
 Default: none --connect                Auto-connect to the database on startup.

-Daml Shell will automatically connect to the database on startup if any of the ``--postgres-*`` flags have been specified.
+If you specify a ``--postgres-*`` flag, Daml Shell will automatically connect to the database on startup.

 Configuration file
 ==================